katja-cmd/katja-cmd.github.io/cmdline_course.md

 * Users, groups and file permissions
 * Working in a remote server

 The second week of this course included more navigating in the UNIX environment from the command line like copying files to another folders, creatings links to files, and how to remove folders when there is or is not contents.
 Also learned how to connect to a remote system using [SSH (secure shell protocol)](https://en.wikipedia.org/wiki/Secure_Shell).
-(Be aware: after getting the connection to Puhti working, the samp emails cannot be stopped.)
+(Be aware: after getting the connection to Puhti working, the spam emails cannot be stopped.)

 _Example code snippet of this week:_